AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical Comparison Using Diffusion MRI Tractography: Introduction

 \section{Introduction}

 Diffusion magnetic resonance imaging (dMRI) is currently the only technique for \textit{in vivo} reconstruction of the brain’s white matter (WM) connections, providing a noninvasive opportunity to characterize their underlying tissue microstructure by probing water molecule diffusion and mapping fiber tracts \cite{basser2000}.
 In tractography, fiber tracts are modeled as collections of streamlines that reflect the pathways of WM fibers traversing various anatomical regions.
-For example, Figure \ref{fig1}a gives a visualization of the corticospinal tract (CST) and its somatotopic organization, with four major subdivisions connecting to different cortical regions.
+For example, Figure \ref{fig1}a gives a visualization of the corticospinal tract(CST\footnote{In line with common practice in the tractography field, the term "CST" is used throughout to describe the major descending pathway from the motor cortex.
+We acknowledge that the CST is a subpart of the PyT, which also includes several other fibers projecting to deep GM structures\cite{Kjer2025}.}, i.e., its trajectory within the pyramidal tract/PyT) \cite{Kjer2025} and its somatotopic organization, with four major subdivisions connecting to different cortical regions.
 Tractometry is an advanced tractography analysis technique for along-tract analysis to investigate the morphology and microstructural properties along anatomical fiber tracts \cite{colby2012a,corouge2006,yeatman2012,chandio2020,odonnell2009}.
 Unlike traditional approaches that compute a summary statistic of the entire tract (e.g., streamline count or volume), tractometry enables the study of local regions along the fiber tract and thus can be more sensitive to detect subtle WM group differences for between-population comparisons \cite{zhang2022}.
 Over the past decade, group comparison of the WM fiber tracts across populations using tractometry has increasingly contributed to our understanding of normal brain development and assisted the identification of potential biomarkers for neurological disorders \cite{colby2012a,chamberland2021,neher2024}.